 Every day, a lot of inexperienced divers are allowed near fragile coral reefs.
 One way to protect those reefs would be to use an automated submarine like the Atlantide.
 Riding such a vehicle to and from the reef would already be a really interesting adventure.
 The Atlantide could thus be used by beach resorts to ride around protected habitats.
 This new type of submarine could also be used by other divers to cover more ‘ground’ and explore new places under water.

-The Atlantide concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bengalore, India.
+The Atlantide concept was developed in July 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bengalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 Ashish currently works as a freelance vehicle designer.
 He also created the concept of the Venus cyclist friendly car and the Furex locally built drone equipped SUV